-A repetitive 20 second Test time frame (TTF) shall be established.
+A repetitive 20 s test time frame (TTF) shall be established.
 At the start of each TTF, unless the procedure is disabled, a test vector bit pattern sequence shall be originated on IT 239 for pool 1 and IT 240 for pool 2.
-This test vector sequence shall compete for assignment to a bearer channel in accordance with clause 6.
-The ADPCM encoder for (BCn, IT 239/240) shall be selected normally in accordance with clause 6.
-The test vector sequence shall be in accordance with clause 10.1.4.
+This test vector sequence shall compete for assignment to a bearer channel in accordance with 6.
+The ADPCM encoder for (BCn, IT 239/240) shall be selected normally in accordance with 6.
+The test vector sequence shall be in accordance with 10.1.4.
 A DCME transmit unit shall generate one channel check test vector which shall be processed by all corresponding DCME receive units.
 For this reason, IT 239/240 shall be assumed to be destination directed to all destinations corresponding with the DCME transmit unit.

 To inform the corresponding DCME receiver units that a channel check has commenced, a code 1111 is transmitted in the synchronous data word in the same DCME frame as the first associated channel check assignment message (BCn, IT 239/240) for each TTF.
-The synchronous data code word 1111 shall be transmitted on the relevant IT (239/240) for the entire duration of each channel check sequence.
+The code word 1111 in the synchronous data word shall be transmitted on the relevant IT (239/240) for the entire duration of each channel check sequence.
+When the channel check sequence is completed, an explicit disconnect message shall be transmitted with IT 0 and the synchronous data word 0000.

-If the channel check procedure has been manually inhibited at the DCME transmit unit, bit 1 in DCME frame 62 of the Asynchronous data word shall be set to 1, otherwise the bit shall be set to 0.
+If the channel check procedure has been manually inhibited at the DCME transmit unit, bit 1 in DCME frame 62 of the asynchronous data word shall be set to 1; otherwise, the bit shall be set to 0.
 The manual inhibit shall become effective at the next TTF boundary.

 All corresponding DCME receive units shall assign IT 239/240 to a special test port.
 A special test port is assigned for each received bearer.
-The special test ports are identified by the local IT numbers 241 through 244 receiving bearer numbers 1 through 4, respectively.
-A test ADPCM decoder associated with (BCn, IT 239/240) shall be selected in accordance with clause 7.
-Continuous correlation shall be performed to identify the presence of the test vector.
+The special test ports are identified by the local IT Nos.
+241 through 244 receiving bearer numbers 1 through 4, respectively.
+A test ADPCM decoder associated with (BCn, IT 239/240) shall be selected in accordance with 7.
+The presence of signal shall be checked continuously at ports 241 through 244.
+After detection of signal presence, continuous correlation shall be performed to identify the presence of the test vector.
 When the test vector is identified, a test pattern receiver shall determine the accuracy of the match between the received test vector and a locally stored version of this pattern in accordance with clause 10.1.4.
-For each bearer, the result from the test pattern receiver shall be disregarded if the continuous BER measurement declares a high BER condition (see 15.10.1).
+For each bearer, the result from the test pattern receiver shall be disregarded if the continuous BER measurement declares a high BER condition.
+Refer to 15.10.1.